percona/percona-server-mongodb-operator/docs/enhancements/TEMPLATE.md

 validation rules, and interactions with existing fields.

 For this operator, interfaces typically include:
-  - PerconaServerMySQL spec/status fields
+- PerconaServerMongoDB spec/status fields
-  - PerconaServerMySQLBackup spec/status fields
+- PerconaServerMongoDBBackup spec/status fields
-  - PerconaServerMySQLRestore spec/status fields
+- PerconaServerMongoDBRestore spec/status fields
 - New status conditions
 - Labels / annotations with operator-specific meaning
 - ConfigMap or Secret contracts between operator and sidecars

 ### 4.1 CRD Spec Changes

 For each new or changed field, document:
 1. What it controls and why it exists
-  2. Which CRD it belongs to (PerconaServerMySQL, Backup, or Restore)
+2. Which CRD it belongs to (PerconaServerMongoDB, Backup, or Restore)
-  3. Where it lives in the spec hierarchy (e.g., spec.mysql.X, spec.proxy.haproxy.X)
+3. Where it lives in the spec hierarchy (e.g., spec.replsets[].X, spec.backup.X)
 4. Default value and behavior when omitted
 5. Validation rules (CEL or webhook)
-  6. Interaction with existing fields (e.g., only valid when clusterType is "async")
+6. Interaction with existing fields (e.g., only valid when sharding is enabled)
 7. Interaction with unsafeFlags (if bypassing safety checks)

 - **`spec.path.to.newField`** *(optional, default: `"value"`)*:
   Description of what this field controls.
 Must be one of `[a, b]`.
   When omitted, the system behaves as [describe].
-Only applies when [describe conditions, e.g., clusterType is group-replication].
+Only applies when [describe conditions, e.g., sharding is enabled].

 ### 4.2 CRD Status Changes [OPTIONAL]